Managing the Configuration of the Instance¶

 status of the pfSense® instance is through the https web GUI.
 To connect

-via https, you would enter an https:// URL containing the public IP address or
+via https, enter an https:// URL containing the public IP address or hostname of

-It’s very likely that you will receive a browser warning indicating that the security certificate of the site is not trusted.
-This is because the instance uses a self-signed certificate for https communication.
-You should click on the option to proceed to the site anyway.
-A login screen with the Netgate logo should appear.
+It’s very likely there is a browser warning indicating that the security certificate of the site is not trusted, because the instance uses a self-signed certificate for https communication.
+Click on the option to proceed to the site anyway and a login screen with the Netgate logo should appear.

 The username to log in with is admin.
-The password to use is either a value that you set in the User Data during the creation of the instance or a random password.
-If you did not set a specific password, you can find out that value that the random password was set to through one of 2 different means.
+The password to use is either a value set in the User Data during the creation of the instance or a random password.
+If a specific password wasn’t set, find out that value that the random password was set to through one of two different means:

-The message you should look for using either of the methods mentioned about will look like this:
+The message, using either of the methods mentioned, will look like this